The 8 Reasons for Staking in Agriculture that You Should Know

 Sunlight is crucial for the survival of crops, as no plant can survive without it.

-Through photosynthesis, plants can convert solar energy into chemical energy which is needed for producing food, and can leads to increased growth and development of plants.
+Through photosynthesis, plants can convert solar energy into chemical energy which is needed for producing food and can lead to increased growth and development of plants.

 Provision of Strength to Climbing Crops